GIALaboratory/gialaboratory.github.io/report-results/docs/index.md

 ### Item is Undergoing Service

-Items that are undergoing servicing by GIA are unavailable through this API.
+Items that are currently being serviced by GIA are unavailable through this API.

 ```
 {